Social Security Calculator

 What is full retirement age for Social Security?

-Full retirement age (FRA) depends on your birth year.
-For those born in 1960 or later, FRA is 67.
+Full Retirement Age (FRA) is the age at which you receive 100% of your Primary Insurance Amount.
+FRA depends on your birth year: for those born in 1960 or later, FRA is 67.
 For those born between 1943 and 1954, FRA is 66.
-Those born between 1955 and 1959 have an FRA between 66 and 67, increasing by two months per year.
+Birth years 1955-1959 have an FRA between 66 and 67, increasing by two months per year.
+FRA is important because it determines the size of early claiming reductions and the starting point for delayed retirement credits.
+Claiming even one month before FRA results in a permanent reduction.

 Can my spouse receive Social Security benefits?